 You can get a great deal on a Christmas tree if you have a membership to your local Costco.
 Many of these wholesale stores sell Douglas Firs and other popular Christmas tree varieties during the holiday season, and people rave about the affordable prices for a quality tree.

 You can often get a 7- or 8-foot live Christmas tree for under $100 at Costco—a great deal by any standard.
 The downside is that the trees are already wrapped up, so you can't see exactly how it looks.

 If you're looking for an oversized artificial Christmas tree, be sure to check out your local Costco, as they sell models as tall as 15 feet.
 These towering decorations don't come cheap, but since they're fake, they’ll last for years to come.

 Believe it or not, online retailer Amazon sells live Christmas trees, as well as wreaths and garlands.
 You'll be able to purchase a 7-foot live tree from the online marketplace starting in November, having it delivered right to your doorstep.

 This year, you'll find Douglas Firs, Fraser Firs, and Norfolk Island Pines available.
 The trees will be wrapped up and shipped without water, but they're supposed to be fresh, shipping within 10 days of being cut.

 Some purchases may qualify for free Prime shipping, and you can also pre-order your tree and choose an exact delivery date.
 The service will likely run you $100 or more, but for many, it may be worth the additional convenience of not having to go out and transport a tree yourself.

-Thanks to its low prices and wine selection, Amazon is also a great place to shop for a variety of artificial trees and other Christmas decorations.
+Thanks to its low prices and wide selection, Amazon is also a great place to shop for a variety of artificial trees and other Christmas decorations.

 While live Christmas trees are undeniably beautiful, they also require a lot of maintenance.
 If you prefer a tree you don't have to worry about, you may be better off with an artificial option.
 This case, you should definitely check out the selection at Target—you’ll find a wide variety of faux Christmas tree styles, including both realistic and more stylish options.